AliumTech/CronyPolicyandTerms/lottery_tv_privacy_policy.md

 This Services does not uses these “cookies” explicitly.
 However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
 You have the option  to either accept or refuse these cookies, and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.

-### Location Information
-Some of the services may use location information transmitted from users' mobile phones.
-We only use this information within the scope necessary for the designated service.

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.

-### Service Providers
-We may employ third-party companies and individuals due to the following reasons:
-* To facilitate our Service;
-* To provide the Service on our behalf;
-* To perform Service-related services; or
-* To assist us in analyzing how our Service is used.

-We want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.

 ### Security
 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over  the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.